TIFF Red Carpets: Where to spot the stars in Toronto today - NOW Toronto

-The red carpets are rolling out for the world’s biggest movie stars for the 50th annual Toronto International Film Festival (TIFF)!
+More Hollywood stars are set to descend upon the city this week for the Toronto International Film Festival (TIFF)!

-For 10 whole days celebs and filmmakers will gather in downtown Toronto to share stories, characters, and projects that will change the film industry.

-The best part?
-Fans can join in on the fun and grab pics of their favourite stars as they walk the red carpet.
+For Day 5 of TIFF, the red carpet will be rolling out for huge names, including Dustin Hoffman, Idris Elba, Scarlett Johansson and Dwyane (the Rock) Johnson.

 Venue: TIFF Lightbox